juvoni/quotes/README.md

 <sup>`-Peter F. Drucker`</sup>

 > “Knowledge has to be improved, challenged, and increased constantly, or it vanishes”

 <sup>`- Peter F. Drucker`</sup>

 > “This defines entrepreneur and entrepreneurship - the entrepreneur always searches for change, responds to it, and exploits it as an opportunity.”

 <sup>`-Peter F. Drucker`</sup>

+> “People create the reality they need in order to discover themselves”
+<sup>`- Ernest Becker, The Denial of Death`</sup>